isomerpages/gb-assist/pages/solutionrepo/solution388.md

 ---
-title: Standalone Automated Industrial Utensil Washer
+title: Rotary Oven
 permalink: /productivity-solutions-grant/solutionrepo/solution388
 ---

 #### Description

-Automated standalone washer for pots, trays and utensils that replaces manual dishwashing.
-Compared to manual dishwashing, the automated washer gets the job done in less time while requiring less chemicals, energy and water.
+Oven with revolving racks that enables a 'soft' bake because of even heat distribution.
+Usually used for baked products that has a soft or fluffy texture, such as cakes, muffins, rolls and buns.

+Able to increase product yield by reducing amount of unevenly baked or burned cakes and muffins.

+Ideal for bakeries.

 Grant support: 80% of cost of equipment, up to $30,000 grant

 #### Details of Solution